- Home

 8. Blueberries

-Therefore, blueberries can help the body fight off many different diseases and may help to prevent cataracts and macular degeneration.
-Two key antioxidants are ellagic acid and anthocyanidins, which are responsible for giving the berries their bluey-purple colour.
+Therefore, blueberries can help the body fight off many diseases and may help prevent cataracts and macular degeneration.
+Two key antioxidants are ellagic acid and anthocyanidins, responsible for the berries’ blue-purple colour.

-Studies have shown that anthocyanins may also reduce arterial stiffness (which is associated with ageing) and support the health of blood vessels.
-And, due to their low glycemic index (GI), blueberries may help to improve insulin sensitivity and manage blood sugar levels.
+Studies have shown that anthocyanins may also reduce arterial stiffness (which is associated with ageing) and support blood vessel health.
+And, because of their low glycemic index (GI), blueberries may help improve insulin sensitivity and manage blood sugar levels.

-You can eat blueberries as a snack on their own; sprinkle them on porridge, cereal, or yoghurt; or add them to baking recipes.
+You can eat blueberries as a snack; sprinkle them on porridge, cereal, or yoghurt; or add them to baking recipes.
 For more ways to enjoy blueberries, why not check out these recipes from Tesco?

 9. Oats

 There’s plenty to love about the unassuming oat!
 It’s versatile, filling, and incredibly nutritious.
-In fact, research has revealed that people who eat oats and other whole grain foods may live longer and be less likely to suffer from heart disease.
+Research has revealed that people who eat oats and other whole-grain foods may live longer and have a reduced risk of heart disease.

 Other nutrients boasted by oats include phosphorus, magnesium, copper, iron, zinc, and B vitamins (particularly B1).
-They’re also high in a group of antioxidants called avenanthramides, which, according to research, may help to lower blood pressure by increasing nitric oxide production.
+They’re also high in a group of antioxidants called avenanthramides, which, according to research, may help to lower blood pressure and help with cardiovascular protection.
 Avenanthramides are present almost exclusively in oats.

 Another powerful benefit of oats is that they contain a soluble fibre called beta-glucan, which is known to reduce total cholesterol levels, increase feelings of fullness, stabilise blood sugar levels, and boost the growth of good bacteria in the gut.